kevin21326/STASD/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/kevinkevin556/STASD/blob/master/LICENSE) file for details.
+This project is licensed under the MIT License - read [LICENSE](https://github.com/kevinkevin556/STASD/blob/master/LICENSE) file for more details.

-#####